delgadom/clatter/README.rst

 Unrecognized commands will raise an error, even if +SKIP is specified

-.. doctest's skip directive cannot be provided
+.. doctest's skip here will be interpreted by doctest, not clatter.
+So we mock the code here.

     >>> test_str = r'''
     ...